AgustinDipolito/AutoBiller/README.md

 # AutoBiller

-## Desktop app for Markets to make bills from a local list of items.
+## Desktop app for markets to make bills from a local list of items.

 ### Features:
 - SearchBar
 - Save by client name

-#### coming soon:
 - DataSave
-- DataExport
+- DataExport in PDF
-- API requests